free5lot/hid-apple-patched/README.md

 sudo dkms build hid-apple/1.0
 sudo dkms install hid-apple/1.0
 ```
-Reported to be tested on Ubuntu 16.04 and work great through many kernel updates
+Reported to be tested on Ubuntu 16.04 and to work great through many kernel updates

 ### Installation (simple way)